sdondley/ClimateChangeChat/perl.md

 ## Is an LSP hard to set up in neovim?
 * really depends on the language server
     * for perl, it's super, super easy
+* also depends on your skill level
     * if you are new to vim
         * it's basically impossible to figure out unless you find a step-by-step recipe identical to your needs
             * but still probably a lot easier than setting up a bunch of different non-LSP plugins to provide similar functionality
     * If you have at least some experience with neovim
         * It's not too bad
         * still a learning curve
         * it requires some trial and error
 * Hopefully this web page helps at least a little
 * As neovim matures, will probably get easier